marc-1212/my_printf/README.md

+Recreation of the popular printf, compiled in a static librrary.

-Recreation of the popular printf with the followed flags:
+ALERT: The name of the function is NOT 'printf()', is called 'my_printf()' and just has the followed flags:

 %s:         String.